 Robert had been baptized in both the Church of Ireland and the Catholic Church in Carlow in June 1774 by his parents William Bowles and Sarah Moore.
 As William was Church of Ireland, it's almost certain that Sarah was Roman Catholic.
-I believe that Robert also married a Catholic woman as William Bowles, a Catholic, was born in Carlow in about 1800.
+I believe that Robert had earlier married a Catholic woman in Ballickmoyler as William Bowles, a Catholic, was born in Carlow in about 1800.
 Robert, his father William and this William born about 1800 were also all shoemakers.
 If there was such a marriage, this first wife must have died before Robert married Ann Waring in Ballickmoyler in 1810.
 Robert would have been 36 at the time so that would be consistent with a second marriage for him as well.

 Ann had been married to a Thomas Baker who had died in Ballickmoyler in 1809.
 Thomas was the son of William Baker and Ann Thompson of Garryphelim, co.
 Wexford.
 He married Ann, the daughter of Thomas Waring and Abigail Wright of Killeshin, Queen's county, in Carlow in 1800 and settled in Ballickmoyler, Queens county where they had four children, William, Abigail, John and Samuel before Thomas' death in 1809.
 The widow then married Robert Bowles of that same community and they had three children, Robert Jr., Lucy and Thomas.

 As an interesting side-note, Thomas's brother, Samuel Baker, married Ann's sister, Sarah Waring, in Carlow in 1801.
 In 1819 they sailed to Canada and settled in Huntingdon, Ontario.
 The following entries are from Samuel's diary of the voyage: ref.